 Firstly, if your team isn’t very tech savvy, and is prone to clicking on spammy phishing links, there are many featuring Dropbox links.
 We’ve found that despite training and repeated warnings, some users just don’t change their clicky ways.
 If these people are on your team, you may want to think twice.
 Dropbox does not scan for viruses.
 If one use uploads and infected document, all users can potentially be infected.
 A good router and server security settings can help protect your team from viruses, and that may be a better option for you.

 We don’t condone it, but if you have pirated software or files, you may want to reconsider Dropbox- Dropbox Knows You’re A Pirate

 For some teams using server based software, it might make more sense to explore user permissions.

 For teams who need to be PIPEDA compliant, or comply with eDiscovery requirements, a Windows Small Business Server may be a better choice.

 For industries with stringent regulations around storing data in the cloud, again, a server may be best.

 Every business is different and you will have to decide what is best for yours.

 Just like with Microsoft Office 365, some tech savvy people will feel comfortable enough to set up Dropbox For Business on their own, and others will want to have their tech support company do it for them, especially so if you are transferring files from some other platform.

 If you think Dropbox For Business might be right for you, but aren’t sure, we can help.
-We offer Dropbox setup services, as well as small business Server support, and all manner of tech support services in Toronto, Markham and Durham Region, Ontario.
-Please call us for a free 20 minute consultation.
-We’re happy to help you decide, and set things up for you too.
-1-855-558-TUCU
+We offer cloud solutions for small business and a wide range of IT support services in Toronto, Markham and Durham Region, Ontario.
+Please call us for a free 20 minute consultation to help you decide, and set things up for you too.
+Call 416-292-3300.